Post 21 - Coming to Terms with a Changing World

 I found it hard to understand why some Catholic or Free Reformed friends swore, drank, and smoked.
 Why was there such disparity?

-While reading the book, not only did I recognize my parents’ church as legalistic, but I saw it as a bit of a cult--especially the part about encouraging isolation from non-churched friends or disapproval of inter-denominational relationships like a Catholic dating a protestant, or a Christian woman marrying a divorcee.
-It was an exaggeration of a biblical guidance to be “in the world but not of it.”
+While reading the book, not only did I recognize my parents’ church as legalistic, but I saw it as a bit of a cult--especially the part about encouraging isolation from non-churched friends or disapproval of interdenominational relationships like a Catholic dating a protestant, or a Christian woman marrying a divorcee.
+There was lots of exaggeration of biblical guidance to be “in the world but not of it.”

-My family was steeped in these rules probably because they were in their own upbringing.
+My family was steeped in these rules probably because they had been in their own upbringing.
 To see your children step outside the lines reflected on their parenting skills.
 So they did all they could to stop that from happening.

 My father, in particular, was harsh about church attendance.
 Even if I was feeling terrible because of my period, staying home wasn’t often an option.
 My parents’ only friends were people from the church, and I got the message that my friends were supposed to come from there too.
 Dating someone outside the church?
 Unthinkable.

-Their thinking was very black-and-white.
+My parents and others like them had black-and-white thinking.
 If you did something on the “black” side, you were judged.
-My father was demanding, critical, and often more cruel and condescending than loving.
+I recall my father as being demanding, critical, and often more cruel and condescending than loving.
 I often felt as though my father loved his church attendance more than he loved his children.

 I wonder how many others have experienced this kind of upbringing and felt the same sense of disconnect?